Imperial Beach, California: Coastal and beach areas

 The San Diego County summer tourist season brings many visitors to the city's beaches each year.
 For 31 years, Imperial Beach played home to the U.S. Open Sandcastle competition, the largest sand castle competition in the United States, drawing in approximately 325,000 people.
 The city held the final sand castle competition in August 2011, bringing an end to the annual event and tradition.
 The city also holds the beach front classic car show every summer and an annual dog-surfing contest.
-The Imperial Beach Farmer's Market, the only beachfront farmer's market in San Diego County, operates from Pier Plaza every Friday afternoon (from 2 PM - 6 PM November to March) and (from 2 PM - 7 PM April to October) offering local fruits, vegetables and community art.
-The South Bay Drive-in, the county's only ocean view drive-in theatre, is located just outside Imperial Beach off Coronado Avenue.
+The South Bay Drive-in, one of the few remaining drive-in movie theaters in San Diego County, is located just outside Imperial Beach off Coronado Avenue.

 Imperial Beach is home to Tijuana River National Estuarine Research Reserve, a National Estuarine Research Reserve, and Border Field State Park.
 The estuary, located off Seacoast Drive and Imperial Beach Boulevard, is home to many endangered birds and wildlife.
 This estuary marks the place where the fresh water Tijuana River enters the salt water Pacific Ocean.
 It is the largest salt water marsh in Southern California.